etf1/kafka-message-scheduler/clientlib/README.md

 This module will helps you wrap a confluent.Message as scheduler message.
 It will not send the message to the scheduler's topic, just preparing the message to be produced.

-* To create a new schedule event
+* To create a new schedule

 ```
+import(
+    "github.com/etf1/kafka-message-scheduler/clientlib"
+)

 key := "video1"
 targetTopic := "target-topic"
 schedulerTopic := "scheduler-topic"